 Skipping Angry Customers

 It's textbook marketing 101 - sell to those who have a higher chance of converting.
 No marketer in his right mind would want to address an angry customer, it's almost like a taboo.
-But, in a world where competition is fierce and your customer have enough and more options, is it smart to ignore your angry customers?
+But, in a world where competition is fierce and your customer has enough and more options, is it smart to ignore your angry customers?

 Businesses who were brazen enough to address upset customers and were successful in satisfying their needs have been able to build a large following of loyal customers.
 Angry customers are essentially giving you an opportunity to fix the situation.
 If you capitalize on that opportunity, then you hit the jackpot.

 One way of dealing with angry customers is being responsive to their needs, a delay in response will only aggravate the situation.
-Customer service reps need to make sure that such customers need to be kept as high priority basis.
+Customer service reps need to make sure that such customers need to be kept on as high priority basis.

 To assign the task of handling infuriated customers while keeping a tab on the progress, use shared inbox.
 It allows customer service reps to respond in an orderly fashion.